-Passionate about all things liturgical, she served as a staff singer in various traditions until she was received into the Eastern Orthodox church in 2015.
-She is a chant student of John Michael Boyer, Alexander Lingas, Stelios Kontakiotis, and Achilleas Chaldaiakis.
+Passionate about all things liturgical, she served as a staff singer in various faith traditions until she was received into the Eastern Orthodox Church in 2015.
+Since then, she has studied Byzantine Chant under the leadership of some of the most highly respected teachers and scholars of our generation: John Michael Boyer, Alexander Lingas, Stelios Kontakiotis, Achilleas Chaldaiakis, Dn.
+John Rassem El Massih, Gabriel Cremeens, and Samuel Herron.
 She is one of the leading advocates for integrating women into the classical tradition of the Psaltic Art and is deeply committed to the education, training, and support of all aspiring chanters.

 Photini began her career in Cincinnati, Ohio as an artist with the prestigious Vocal Arts Ensemble before moving to the Pacific Northwest in 2002.
 She has appeared with nearly every professional ensemble in the region: Cappella Romana, Resonance Ensemble, Cantores in Ecclesia, Trinity Chamber Singers, the St. Tikhon Choir, Portland Vocal Consort, In Mulieribus, the Ensemble of Oregon, St. Paul Chamber Singers, Willamette Concert Opera, the Julians (a “genre-defying” lady quartet), Portland Baroque Orchestra, and Third Angle New Music Ensemble.
 She is in high demand as a soloist, chamber musician, cantor, teacher, and clinician.
 A stylistically savvy performer across diverse genres, Photini has worked under the baton of many of today’s most influential conductors including Benedict Sheehan, Ivan Moody, Timo Nuoranne, Katherine FitzGibbon, and Ethan Sperry.